 - Insert the original, already programmed key in the ignition and turn the key to the ON/ RUN position. - 2.
-Turn the key to LOCK/OFF, and remove the key. - Quickly, within five seconds, insert the second original already programmed key in the ignition and turn the key to the ON/RUN position.
+Turn the key to LOCK/OFF, and remove the key. - Insert the new key to be programmed and turn it to the ON/RUN position within five seconds.

-- 4. Turn the key to LOCK/OFF, and remove the key. - Insert the new key to be programmed and turn it to the ON/RUN position within five seconds. - The security light will turn off once the key has been programmed. - 6.
-Repeat Steps 1-5 if additional keys are to be programmed.
+The security light will turn off once the key has been programmed.

+4. Repeat Steps 1-3 if additional keys are to be programmed.